Natuworkguy/GameBro/scripting/basics.md

 The current supported events (more coming later):

 * `"group-add"` — triggered when a sprite is added to a group
+* `"group-removed"` — triggered when a sprite is removed from a group
+* `"str-view"` — triggered when a sprite is viewed as a str

 ---